Fort Lesley J. McNair: National Defense University (NDU)

 The National Defense University represents a significant concentration of the defense community's intellectual resources.
 Initially established in 1976, the university includes the National War College and the Dwight D. Eisenhower School for National Security and Resource Strategy (formerly the Industrial College of the Armed Forces) at Fort McNair, and the Joint Forces Staff College in Norfolk, Virginia.
 These and other schools are separate entities, but their close affiliation enhances the exchange of faculty expertise and educational resources, promotes interaction among students and faculty, and reduces administrative costs.
 The National War College and the Eisenhower School concentrate on preparing civilian and military professionals in national security strategy, decision-making, joint and combined warfare, and the resource component of national strategy.
 The Joint Forces Staff College, established under the Joint Chiefs of Staff in 1946, prepares selected officers for joint and combined duty.

 In 1990, the Information Resources Management College was formed as the capstone institution for Defense Information Resource Management education.
 As such, it provides graduate-level courses in information resources management.
 The National Defense University also features a first-rate research capability through the Institute for National Strategic Studies.
 This institute, established in 1984, conducts independent policy analyses and develops policy and strategy alternatives.
 It also includes a War Gaming and Simulation Center and the NDU Press.

 The university has several other educational programs.
-These include the Capstone program, for general and flag officer selectees; the International Fellows program, which brings NDU almost 100 participants from 50 different countries; and the Reserve Components National Security Course, which offers military education to senior officers of the armed forces.
+These include the Capstone program for general- and flag-officer selectees; the International Fellows program, which brings to NDU almost 100 participants from 50 countries; and the Reserve Components National Security Course, which offers military education to senior officers of the armed forces.

 Inter-American Defense College (IADC)

 The Inter-American Defense College is an advanced-studies institute for senior officers of the 25-member nations of the Inter-American Defense Board.
 Up to three students of the rank of colonel or the equivalent may be sent to the college by each member nation.
-The students' backgrounds must qualify them to participate in the solution of hemispheric-defense problems.
+The students' backgrounds must qualify them to participate in solving hemispheric defense problems.

 The officers study world alliances and the international situation, the inter-American system and its role, strategic concepts of war, and engage in a planning exercise for hemispheric defense.
 The college has been at Fort McNair since 1962.